Skip to contents

 Calculation speeds compared

-Now we established the common functionalities for both versions of the package - there are just a few.
-We concentrate on four actions: reading data file, plotting (and preparing data) uptake curve for one peptide, comparison plot of two states, and differential Woods plot with difference between two states.
+For each pair of functions in the previous section, we can assess relative execution speed using the exemplary dataset as a controlled reference for comparison.
+We concentrate on six major tasks: reading data file, plotting (and preparing data) uptake curve for one peptide, comparison plot of two biological states, differential Woods plot with difference between two states, reconstruction of the protein sequence and computation of confidence limits.

 Code used to create this comparison is shown below, and then the results are presented in a comprehensive form.